brndnmtthws/brndn-io/content/posts/no-jerks-policy/index.md

 - They consistently violate boundaries after being made aware of them
 - They dismiss or trivialize others' concerns

-The most dangerous jerks are those who have been rewarded for their behavior throughout their careers, as they've developed sophisticated rationalizations for why their approach is actually beneficial.
+The worst ones are usually the people who've been rewarded for acting this way for years.
+By then they have a whole story ready about why being an asshole is somehow good for the company.

 ## The "Brilliant Jerk" Myth

-One of the most persistent and harmful myths in professional settings is the "brilliant jerk"—the idea that some people are so exceptionally talented that their toxic behavior should be tolerated.
+One excuse I used to hear all the time was the "brilliant jerk"—the idea that some people are so talented their toxic behavior should be tolerated.

 I bought into this myth for years, believing that certain individuals were irreplaceable despite their negative impact on team dynamics.
 I've since learned that this calculation is almost always wrong.
 Here's why:

-1. **The hidden costs outweigh visible productivity**: While their individual output might be impressive, the dampening effect they have on an entire team's productivity creates a net negative.
+1. **They cost the rest of the team more than they produce**: Their individual output might look impressive, but if everyone around them is slower, quieter, or checked out because of them, that's not a win.

 2. **Brilliance is rarely individual**: Most complex work today relies on collaboration.
 Someone who suppresses others' contributions might seem more productive simply because they're taking oxygen from the room.

-3. **Organizations adapt**: When a toxic high-performer leaves, something interesting often happens—multiple people step up to fill different aspects of their role, sometimes creating more robust and resilient systems.
+3. **Organizations adapt**: When a toxic high-performer leaves, something interesting often happens.
+Multiple people step up, knowledge gets shared around, and the team usually ends up less brittle than before.

 4. **True brilliance includes emotional intelligence**: The most valuable contributors understand that how they deliver is as important as what they deliver.